Earing That She May Give Way to Alec Again Tess

 .......
 Angel informs her that he has already settled his parents' minds on the affair.
 Even so, he gives her time to consider the proposal, and 1 evening she decides to marry him:

-.......
+"I shall give way�I shall say aye�I shall let myself marry him�I cannot help information technology!" she jealously panted, with her hot face to the pillow that night, on hearing one of the other girls sigh his [Angel�southward] name in her sleep........
 On ane occasion, Tess tries to tell Angel about her past.
 Even so, failing to muster courage, she ends up telling him about her family�s d�Urberville connection, noting that �I was told you hated old families."
 Although he says that he does �hate the aloof principle of blood earlier everything," he makes light of Tess�s noble connection and says he loves her as well much to let it to thing.

 .......
 Tess so writes home to ask her mother for advice.
 Her mother writes back, saying, �On no account do you say a word of your Bygone Trouble [with Alec] to him [Angel]."